CybercentreCanada/assemblyline4_docs/docs/CLI/client.md

 NOTE: You can use `=` or `:` as the delimiter between key and value.
 ```
 [auth]
-# There are two main methods of authentication.
-Choose one:
-# - Certificate
-#   File path to client cert used to connect to server.
-cert =
-# - User Account
 #   Username for Assemblyline account.
 user =
 #   There are three methods to authenticate a user account.
 Choose one: